crewdevio/Piwo/README.md

 ## Run command usage

 Create a `request.json` file in your project.
-The keys that piwo are expecting from the file are names or aliases that can be called in the console, and this aliases should have as value a init similar to the [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#headers) considering that it is not possible to execute javascript code in a json file
+The keys that piwo are expecting from the file are names or aliases that can be called in the console, and this aliases should have as value a config similar to the [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#headers) considering that it is not possible to execute javascript code in a json file

 #### Example